AFairbairn/chirpR/README.md

 visualizing BirdNet output.
 Developed with a semi-automated analysis pipeline in mind, `chirpR` streamlines the BirdNet analysis process.

--   Features to-do list:
-    -   Support for operating systems other than Windows.
-    -   Function to create output tables for, for example, odd detections in Kaleidoscope or other.
-    -   Function for calculating VAR “Vocal Activity Rate”
-    -   Visualization functions for the bird community

 ## About

 Developed by 🦜Andrew Fairbairn